Averroes's theory of the unity of the intellect: Averroes's original thesis

 Averroes argues, as put by the historian of philosophy Peter Adamson, that "there is only one, single human capacity for human knowledge".
 He calls it—using contemporary terminology—the "material intellect", which is one and the same for all human beings.
 The intellect is eternal and continuously thinking about all that can be thought.
 It uses faculties (e.g. the brain) of individual humans as a basis for its thinking process.
 The process that happens in the human brain is called fikr by Averroes (known as cogitatio in Latin, often translated to "cogitation" in English), a process which contains not universal knowledge but "active consideration of particular things" that the person has encountered.
 This use of human faculty explains why thinking can be an individual experience: if at one point the universal intellect is using one's brain to think about an object of thought, then that person is also experiencing the thinking.

 For Averroes, this explains how universal knowledge is possible: it is because there is a universal capacity for knowledge.
 He also uses it to interpret passages in Aristotle's On the Soul, and this exegetical value is seen as the theory's strong point by Averroes and the theory's later proponents.

-By Latin Averroists
+Latin Averroists

 Starting from the thirteenth century, Western European writers translated Averroes's works into Latin, generating a circle of followers known as the Latin Averroists.
 The Latin Averroists took up, among other Averroes's ideas, the theory of the unity of the intellect, and elaborated it.
 Siger of Brabant argues that this unique intellect is associated with the human body in an "operational union" only.
 John of Jandun says that the intellect operates within the body and is united to it thanks to the phantasmata.
-Another Averroist, John Baconthorpe proposed that there is an ontological and an epistemological aspect of the union between the unique intellect and the body, developing a theory that is called the "double conjunction" (Latin: copulatio bifaria) theory.
+Another Averroist, John Baconthorpe proposed that there is an ontological and an epistemological aspect of the union between the unique intellect and the body, developing a theory that is called the "double conjunction" (Latin: copulatio bifaria).
 He argues that thanks to the ontological conjunction, the intellect becomes a human faculty.